daliamirghani/backend-session7/session7.md

 ## Task

-- Refactor your previous CRUD operations by following this structure.
+- Refactor your previous CRUD operations task by following this structure.
   (Refactor means to edit and use your old code **DON'T CREATE NEW ONE** )
 - Create **API Test** on [Thunder Client or Postman]